scionproto/scion/doc/dev/run.rst

 for example, ``gen/sciond_addresses.json`` is a simple mapping from AS number to the address of the corresponding :doc:`scion daemon </manuals/daemon>` instance.

-If  :option:`scion.sh topology -d` command is used, additional configuration files are created to enable running the SCION services in docker containers (see `docker`_).
-Otherwise,  a configuration file is created to enable running the SCION services as plain processes (see `supervisor`_)
+If  :option:`scion.sh topology -d` command is used, configuration files are created to enable running the SCION services in docker containers (see :ref:`docker-section`_).
+Otherwise, a configuration file is created to enable running the SCION services as plain processes (see :ref:`supervisor-section`_)

+.. _supervisor-section:
 supervisor
 ----------
 The ``gen/supervisord.conf`` configuration defines the programs that make up the local topology.